Valedictorian and Salutatorian Among Speakers at AUA 2011 Commencement

 JASMINE RIVIERE MARCELIN

 Jasmine grew up in Dominica and Antigua, before attending Saint Mary’s University in Canada for her undergraduate degree.
 While studying both Biology and Chemistry, she was placed on the Dean’s List in all four years of her attendance and graduated Magna Cum Laude in 2006.
 In September of that year, she began her studies at AUA, receiving a full academic scholarship from the government of Antigua and Barbuda.
-After an outstanding Basic Sciences, she achieved near-perfect grades in her clinical clerkships.
+After an outstanding Preclinical Sciences, she achieved near-perfect grades in her clinical clerkships.
 She also posted the highest scores possible on the USMLE Step 1 and Step 2 exams.
 She founded and served as editor-in-chief of Calypso News, a monthly AUA student newsletter, and continues to study piano and French in her spare time.

 AUA 2011 Salutatorian